nsomaru/laws2pr/5_derivative.md

     - **Limited real rights** are rights in the property of another (eg: servitude)
 - Interesting consequence: you can sell something without actually owning it
-    - Contract of sale is a commitment to permanent and undistrubed use & enjoyment
+    - Contract of sale is a commitment to permanent and undisturbed use & enjoyment
     - Sale does not necessarily include a transfer of ownership